charlihchen/DIY-Karaoke-subtitle/README.md

 <hr class="dashed">
 12k.exe is created.
 Make sure the file run with ffmpeg.exe in the same folder. :)

-The sepreating vocal and no-vocal by Demucs and mixing by ffmpeg,exe take time depend on your PC spec.
+The separating vocal and no-vocal by Demucs and mixing by ffmpeg,exe take time depend on your PC spec.

 <hr class="dotted">